-Pursuant to the formation of CoC for initiating CIRP, a joint decision is taken by all the members of CoC with respect to either appointment of a fresh resolution professional ("Resolution Professional") or appointing the IRP as the Resolution Professional for execution of the resolution plan for revival of the Corporate Debtor.
-Once the decision with respect to finalization of Resolution Professional is taken by the CoC, thereafter the Resolution Professional is entitled to collect the information with respect to the Corporate Debtor that may include collecting information regarding the business operations for previous
+Pursuant to the formation of CoC, a joint decision is taken by all the members of CoC with respect to either appointment of a fresh resolution professional ("Resolution Professional") or appointing the IRP as the Resolution Professional.
+Once the decision with respect to finalization of Resolution Professional is taken by the CoC, the Resolution Professional further conducts the CIRP.
+He is also entitled to collect the information with respect to the Corporate Debtor that may include collecting information regarding the business operations for the previous two years of the Corporate Debtor, its tangible and intangible assets and all other information pertaining to the interest of Corporate Debtor in order to prepare its complete account for analyzing the financial health of Corporate Debtor.
+Thereafter, the Resolution Professional invites bidders interested to participate in a bid for appointment of resolution applicant who shall prepare a resolution plan for reviving the Corporate Debtor ("Resolution Applicant").
+Such Resolution Applicant is required to prepare a suitable resolution plan for the revival of the Corporate Debtor within the maximum time period permitted under provisions of the Insolvency Code and present it before CoC and Adjudicating Authority for its approval.

-2 years of the Corporate Debtor, its tangible and intangible assets and all other information pertaining to the interest of the Corporate Debtor in order to prepare its complete account for analyzing the financial health of the Corporate Debtor.
-Once the Resolution Professional is appointed, it invites bidders interested to participate in a bid for appointment of resolution applicant who shall prepare a resolution plan for reviving the Corporate Debtor ("Resolution Applicant").
-Such Resolution Applicant is required to prepare a suitable resolution plan for the revival of the Corporate Debtor within the maximum time period permitted under the provisions of the Insolvency Code and present it before the CoC and the Adjudicating Authority for its approval.
 In case either the CoC or the Adjudicating Authority rejects such resolution plan or the Resolution Applicant fails to provide a plan within the given time period, then the Adjudicating Authority may pass an order directing the liquidation of the Corporate Debtor.
-Once the order of liquidation is passed by the Adjudicating Authority, the Resolution Professional is substituted/converted into a liquidator and all the powers and managerial functions of the Resolution Professional are deviated to such liquidator in order to expedite the process of liquidation of the Corporate Debtor.
+Once the order of liquidation is passed by the Adjudicating Authority, the Resolution Professional is substituted/ appointed as a liquidator and all the powers and managerial functions of the Resolution Professional are deviated to such liquidator in order to expedite the process of liquidation of the Corporate Debtor.
 The liquidator in order to initiate the process of liquidation of the Corporate Debtor is required to make a fresh public announcement for receiving all the claims of creditors against the Corporate Debtor and upon receipt of such claims, the liquidator is authorized to verify the claims and accordingly either admit or reject them.
-Post verification of claims by the liquidator, the process of liquidation is initiated by distributing the assets of the Corporate Debtor in a preferential manner as envisaged under the provisions of the Insolvency Code.
+Post verification of claims by the liquidator, the process of liquidation is initiated by distributing the assets of Corporate Debtor in a preferential manner as envisaged under the provision of the Insolvency Code.